 This type of tumor most often forms in children.
 Endodermal sinus tumors are rare, making up about 25 percent of germ cell tumors.
 Surgery and chemotherapy can effectively treat this tumor more than 90 percent of the time.

 Stromal ovarian cancer accounts for about 5 percent of ovarian cancer cases.
 These cancers grow out of the ovary’s connective tissue.
 Some stromal tumors also come from the cells in the ovary that make the hormones estrogen and progesterone.
-Stromal ovarian cancer more often affects older women, although some types also affect children.
+Stromal ovarian cancer more often affects older people, although some types also affect children.
 These tumors are usually slow-growing.
 About 70 percent of stromal ovarian cancers are diagnosed when they are still at stage 1.

 There are several types of stromal ovarian tumors.
 Fibromas and thecomas are usually benign tumors, whereas granulosa cell and Sertoli-Leydig cell tumors tend to be malignant.